-Your Avios search is over, at least for information…
+Your Avios rewards points search is over, at least for information.

-You’ve got the Avios, you’ve maybe even got the British Airways 2 for 1 Companion voucher, but that doesn’t mean you’ve got an actual seat on a plane.
+You’ve got the Avios, you’ve maybe even got the British Airways 2 for 1 Companion voucher from Chase or Amex, but that doesn’t mean you’ve got an actual seat on a plane.
+Often, that’s the hardest part.

-Finding availability using British Airways Avios Points can be a doddle, or a nightmare, depending on where you look, when you look and how crafty you are.
+Finding availability using British Airways Avios Points can be a doddle, or a nightmare, depending on where you look, when you look and how crafty you are with seeing when availability changes.
 Here’s the ultimate guide to finding seats using Avios, including a few very handy tricks of the trade…

-The only catch to this is if you’re using a British Airways Amex or Chase 2 for 1 voucher, you must fly on actual British Airways flights.
-With this huge network of airlines with which you can redeem your Avios Points, you can use them in North America, South America, Europe, Asia, Pacific, Africa and the Middle East.
+The only catch to this is if you’re using a British Airways Amex or Chase 2 for 1 voucher earned from credit card rewards, you must fly on actual British Airways flights, not any operated or codeshared by others.
+With this huge network of airlines with which you can redeem your Avios, you can redeem your British Airways Avios points on flights in North America, South America, Europe, Asia, Pacific, Africa and the Middle East.

 Some airlines, such as British Airways, guarantee at least two seats in business class, premium economy and economy will be made available on each and every flight.
-There’s no guarantee for first class and most other airlines have no such guarantee.
+At this time, there’s no guarantee for first class availability using Avios on British Airways flights, and most other airlines have no such guarantee either.

 If you’re flying on actual British Airways or Iberia flights, you’ll enjoy peak and off peak calendars.
-Those dates can be found here.
+Those dates can be found here, and they determine how many Avios you’ll need for your flights.
+Obviously, peak British Airways dates will require more Avios.

 You’ll pay fewer points in all cabins on off peak dates when using Avios points on these airlines, such as 68,000 points for a first class ticket from London to New York, versus the standard 80,000.
 On all other airlines you’ll always pay the peak rate.

-You really don’t need to worry about this on other airlines, because the price you see on British Airways is the price you get – and there’s no better or worse time if you’re booking a flight on one of these other airlines.
+You really don’t need to worry about this on other airlines, because the price you see on British Airways is the price you get – and there’s no better or worse time if you’re booking a flight on one of these other airlines, like Qatar Airways, using your Avios.

 Where To Search For Seats Using Avios

-Both are free tools which will show you an entire calendar year of availability in any cabin, with just one search, unlike BA which only shows you a week.
-You can’t book from these websites, but they save time in finding what you need, so that you can then go and book quickly on British Airways website, or over the phone.
+You can’t book seats using Avios or companion vouchers directly from these websites, but they save time in finding what you need, so that you can then go and book quickly on British Airways website, or over the phone with BA too.

 You can find availability using your Avios for all the airlines mentioned above at British Airways website, by logging into your Executive Club account, clicking “Executive Club” in the top right corner, logging in, and then clicking “Book” and then “Book A Flight With Avios”.
 Here’s a shortcut.